Characteristic Evolution and Matching: Prototype Characteristic Evolution Codes

 \subsubsection{Spectral approach to the Bondi problem}

-Oliveira and Rodrigues~\cite{oliveira} have presented the first code based upon the Galerkin spectral method to evolve the axisymmetic Bondi problem.
+Oliveira and Rodrigues~\cite{oliveira} have taken the first step in developing a code based upon the Galerkin spectral method to evolve the axisymmetric Bondi problem.
 The strength of spectral methods is to provide high accuracy relative to computational effort.
 The spectral decomposition reduces the partial differential evolution system to a system of ordinary differential equations for the spectral coefficients.
 Several numerical tests were performed to verify stability and convergence, including linearized gravitational waves and the global energy momentum conservation law relating the Bondi mass to the radiated energy flux.
 The main feature of the Galerkin method is that each basis function is chosen to automatically satisfy the boundary conditions, in this case the regularity conditions on the Bondi variables on the axes of symmetry and at the vertices of the outgoing null cones and the asymptotic flatness condition at infinity.
 Although $\mathcal{I}^+$ is not explicitly compactified, the choice of radial basis functions allows verification of the asymptotic relations governing the coefficients of the leading gauge dependent terms of the metric quantities.

-The results promise a new approach to study spacetimes with gravitational waves.
-It will be interesting to see whether the approach can be generalized to the full 3D case.
+It will be interesting to see if the approach can be applied to highly nonlinear problems and generalized to the full 3D case.
+There has been little other effort in applying spectral methods to characteristic evolution, although the approach offers a distinct advantage in handling the vertices of the null cones.